 Google Maps Leads About 100 Drivers Into A 'Muddy Mess' In Colorado

-Drivers with smart phones these days don't often get truly lost, thanks to navigation services such as Google Maps.
+Drivers with smartphones these days don't often get truly lost, thanks to navigation services such as Google Maps.
 But what happened in Colorado is a reminder that even with new technology, some shortcuts can still go very wrong.

 That's how nearly 100 drivers wound up in a muddy field, gridlocked, earlier this week.
 One of them, Connie Monsees, described the incident to ABC News' Start Here podcast.